-2000.
+Columns (3) and (4) of Table 1 list (based on the sum of new and old stock weights) the new and old aggregate country weights, respectively.
+As the new stock weights, I use new (provisional) weights announced on May 31, 2001.
+These early (provisional) weights should be close to what the market anticipated about the new index weights in November 2000.
 The largest contribution to the new MSCI index comes from U.S. stocks (55.12%), followed by the United Kingdom (10.33%), and Japan (9.38%).
 The most dramatic country weight change is seen in the United States (a 6.24% absolute weight increase), followed by the United Kingdom (a 1.07% increase).
 Both countries also account for the largest number of new stocks added to the index.
 Of the 396 sample stocks added to the new MSCI index, a total of 113 are U.S. stocks and 29 are U.K. stocks.
-It is also instructive to express stock weight changes in percentage terms (relative to the midpoint) as where $w_j^o$ and $w_j^n$ represent (respectively) the old and new index weight of stock j.
+It is also instructive to express stock weight changes in percentage terms (relative to the midpoint) as where w_j^o and w_j^n represent (respectively) the old and new index weights of stock j.
 The percentage weight change is bounded above by +2 for newly included stocks and below by -2 for deleted stocks.
-Columns (5) and (6) of Table 1 report the mean and the standard deviation (SD) of the percentage weight change $\Delta v_j$ by country.
+Columns (5) and (6) of Table 1 report the mean and the standard deviation (SD) of the percentage weight change Δv_j by country.
 The largest average stock weight increase is experienced by stocks in New Zealand (44.1%), the United States (39.0%), and the United Kingdom (36.9%).
 Figure 2 plots the percentage weight change of individual stocks against their initial weight (in logs) for non-U.S. stocks as well as U.S. stocks.
 Because of the overall increase in the number of stocks in the new index, many previously included stocks are down-weighted.
 This explains why the median percentage weight change is negative at -19.0%.

-$$\Delta v_j = \frac{w_j^n - w_j^o}{\frac{1}{2} \left( w_j^n + w_j^o \right)},\tag{11}$$
+$$\Delta v{j} = \frac{w{j}^{n} - w{j}^{o}}{\frac{1}{2} \left(w{j}^{n} + w{j}^{o} \right)},$$ (16)